-- (a) Medical Professional Services. - (b) Experts retained for the purposes of litigation. - (c) Confidential Items (for example Forensic Audits). - (d) Outside Legal Counsel on an individual file basis; however where the City Solicitor or the Director of Employee & Labour Relations proposes to provide multiple files in an area of law to select outside legal counsel for a defined period of time, a competitive procurement process is to be followed in accordance with the provisions of the Procurement Policy.

-An annual report shall be issued to Council by the City Solicitor and the Director of Employee & Labour Relations detailing outside legal counsel pursuant to (2)(d).

-(e) Mediators and Arbitrators.
+- (a) Medical Professional Services. - (b) Experts retained for the purposes of, or in contemplation of, litigation. - (c) Confidential Items (for example Forensic Audits). - (d) Outside Legal Counsel where retained by the City Solicitor or the Director of Employee & Labour Relations. - An annual report shall be issued to Council by the City Solicitor and by the Director of Employee & Labour Relations detailing outside legal counsel pursuant to (2)(d). - (e) Mediators and Arbitrators.